Twisting Kuperberg invariants via Fox calculus and Reidemeister torsion: Hopf superalgebras

-In this section, we review some basics of Hopf algebra theory.
-Namely, we define integrals and cointegrals and discuss the involutivity property for Hopf superalgebras.
-More details can be found in \cite{Radford:BOOK}.
-In what follows, we let $\kk$ be a field.
+In this section, we recall the notions of the theory of Hopf (super)algebras we need.
+For more details, see \cite{Radford:BOOK}.
+In what follows we assume all vector spaces are defined over a field $\kk$.